 Luke has now played at many Festivals and Blues Clubs, including : Upton, Abertillery, Tenby, Colne, Maryport, Gloucester, Bentworth, Furnace, Green Valley, Doncaster, Norwich, Whitby, Blackburn, Frome, Radford Mill, Brecon Jazz, Upton Jazz, Llandeilo Jazz, Basingstoke Blues Club, Tubby’s Blues Club, Borough Blues Club, Blues Review, Blues At The Farm, Cambridge Rock Festival, and the 100 Club London, to name a few.

-2015 has been an exciting year for Luke and the band.
-The release of their first all original album, Six Strings and a Stetson, which has had numerous air play, which has led to Luke being nominated for a Best Male Award, and a track from the album being included in a list for one of best songs of 2015.
+2015 was an exciting year for Luke and the band.
+The release of their first all original album, Six Strings and a Stetson, which has had numerous air play, which has led to Luke winning Best Male Arist Award, and a track from the album being included in a list for one of best songs of 2015.

-2016 is already shaping up to be even better with their first appearance at Skegness Blues in January, followed with another appearance at the 100 club playing alongside Ansley Lister, and the announcement of a new album and tour.
+2016 was shaping up to be even better with their first appearance at Skegness Blues in January, followed with another appearance at the 100 club playing alongside Ansley Lister, and the announcement of a new tour.

-I am now very honoured and privileged to announce that I am officially endorsed by: Dr Z Amps / Rotosound strings, Cranes Music and caparison guitars A big thank you to Cranes and Dr Z, Rotosound and caparison.
+I am now very honoured and privileged to announce that I am officially endorsed by: Dr Z Amps, Friedman Amplification, Rotosound strings, Cranes Music and Caparison guitars.
+A big thank you to all of you.